jbatynski/homeworks_rep_2013-12/index.md

 While working with Subject Matter Experts (SMEs) can be highly beneficial, it can also present some challenges.

-## Then what are some of these challenges of working with SMEs?
+## Some of the challenges of working with SMEs

 First of all, **availability**.
 SMEs often have many responsibilities and may not always be available when needed for a project.
 This can lead to delays and communication gaps.